Ice Chips: Canadiens D Edmundson to make season debut vs. Kraken - TSN.ca

 Dvorak, 26, has missed the Canadiens' last 16 games with an upper-body injury but has been cleared for limited contact.

-The 6-foot-1 forward has seven goals and 16 points this season and is considered to be day-to-day.
+The 6-foot-1 forward has seven goals and 16 points in 34 games this season and is considered to be day-to-day.

-Drouin, 26, has missed the Canadiens's last 18 games with an upper-body injury and no return date has been set yet.
+Drouin, 26, has missed the Canadiens' last 18 games with an upper-body injury and no return date has been set yet.

 The Ste-Agathe, Que., native has six goals and 20 points in 32 games this season.